Text original

 Learning outcomes

-- RA1.
-It develops hardware in the multimedia field.
+- LO1.
+Develops hardware in the multimedia field.

 - LO2.
 Implement multimedia applications based on different systems.

 - LO3.
-Acquire and demonstrate advanced knowledge of the theoretical and practical aspects and working methodology in the field of multimedia.
+Acquires and demonstrates advanced knowledge of theoretical and practical aspects and work methodology in the field of multimedia.

 - LO4.
-Shows skills for critical reflection in the processes linked to the exercise of the profession.
+Demonstrates skills for critical reflection in processes linked to the exercise of the profession.

 - LO5.
-It designs interventions that meet the needs of this area in a multidisciplinary way.
+Designs interventions that address the needs of this area in a multidisciplinary manner.

 General skills